 a.
-Remove the two screws (C), and remove headlight assembly from hood.
+Remove the two screws (C) and remove headlight assembly from hood.

 b.
-Pull wiring harness connector off the headlight assembly, and remove rubber insulator boot (D). (continued next page)
+Pull wiring harness connector off the headlight assembly and remove rubber insulator boot (D).

 - c.
-Pinch the wire retainer (E), and lift away from hooks. - d.
+Pinch the wire retainer (E) and lift away from hooks. - d.
 Remove bulb (F) from body.